Financial Aid FAQ's

 Financial Aid FAQs

 The Pell Grant award is initially offered for the full amount of eligibility that a student has.
 Only students enrolled in 12 or more hours will receive the full amount of the Pell award.
-The award is prorated for students enrolled in less than 12 hours (75% for 9-11 hours; 50% for 6-8 hours; and typically 25% for less than 6 hours).
+The award is prorated for students enrolled in less than 12 hours.
+For example, if a student is enrolled in 10 hours, they will receive 10/12ths of their Pell Grant for that semester.

 Once a student has completed all requirements on the Financial Aid Checklist and the student has accepted the award, the financial aid will automatically be used to cover any charges for tuition, fees and books.
 You do not have to take any additional action to have your aid cover your charges.